PrestaShop/prestashop.github.io/content/news/posts/2020/ps17-minor-release-lifecycle.md

  - beta
 ---

+{{% notice type="warning" title="Watch out!" icon="misc" %}}
+This article is outdated.
+Head to the [developer documentation](https://devdocs.prestashop-project.org/8/project/release/minor-release-lifecycle/) if you want to read about the current process.
+{{% /notice %}}

 The journey of the release of PrestaShop 1.7.7.0 has started.
 This moment is a nice opportunity to explain PrestaShop's minor release lifecycle.